andrewwongls/dsc-5-capstone-project-online-ds-sp-000/README.md

 ## The Dataset

-All Airbnb reviews and listings datsets are sourced from the Inside Airbnb website, and was scraped on a few times in the month of September 2019.
+All Airbnb reviews and listings datsets are sourced from the Inside Airbnb website, and was scraped a few times in the month of September 2019.